 Extracellular bioluminescence occurs from this chemical reaction that we commented on, but outside the organism.
 Once synthesized, luciferase and luciferin are stored separately in various glands in the skin or under it, so that when the time comes, they are expelled simultaneously mixing outwards and consequently producing luminous clouds.
 This type of luminescence is common in many crustaceans and some cephalopods.

-This modality seems to be the most extended, the organisms that present it have small bladders called photophores, where they keep luminescent bacteria, same that present the chemical reaction already commented.
+Symbiosis with luminescent bacteria is known only in marine animals such as celestial (actinias, hydras, corals, jellyfish, anemones, and polyps), worms, mollusks, echinoderms, and fish, mainly in abyssal fish (this is how those that live at great depths are called).
+This modality seems to be the most extended, the organisms that present it have small bladders called photophores, where they keep luminescent bacteria, the same that present the chemical reaction already commented.
 There are species that can control at will the intensity of the light emitted and even neutralize it through structures connected to their nervous system.

 As for the usefulness of luminescence for organisms, there are several: as a camouflage to blend in with the ambient lighting; it is also thought that for some it can serve as a defense tool, since it dissuades possible predators or, on the contrary, it can serve as a lure to attract prey; for others as a distraction, such is the case of squids that instead of ink release a bioluminescent cloud that gives them the opportunity to escape; another usefulness is communication; and finally, lighting, especially in abyssal organisms.

 In the case of fungi, it is not yet known exactly, but it is considered that it has an important role in their reproduction by attracting arthropods with positive phototropism (attraction to light), so these, in their mobility, will spread the spores of the fungus thus contributing to its propagation and consequent survival as a species.